Temporary election signage can be placed in public right-of-ways. The RM's Zoning Bylaw dictates where signs can be placed.

 Section 4.23.4 Temporary Signs Not Requiring a Permit

-*For the 2021 By-Election for Division 3 - 30 days prior to the date of the by-election is September 27th, and 24 hours following the close of voting stations is October 28th at 8 p.m.
+*For the 2020 Municipal Election and By-Election - 30 days prior to the date of the election/by-election is October 11th, and 24 hours following the close of voting stations is November 10th at 8 p.m.

 Section 4.23.5 Removal of Signs by the Municipality